collinskim09/ts/README.md

-Title: Testing Seasonality with Dickey-Fuller Test
+<h> Testing Seasonality with Dickey-Fuller Test

 Overview:
 This repository contains code for testing seasonality in time series data using the Dickey-Fuller test.
 The Dickey-Fuller test is a statistical test used to determine whether a unit root is present in a time series dataset, indicating non-stationarity.
 In this context, it helps identify if seasonality is a significant component of the data.